Funding & Competitions

 The goal of the Innovation Challenge is to promote entrepreneurship and business growth by identifying and supporting companies that are developing truly innovative products and services in Loudoun County.

 This year, Loudoun Economic Development Authority has dedicated $150,000 in funding divided among six total grants.
+The application period has closed and submissions are currently under review.
+Sign up to receive emails about future opportunities or learn more about previous competitions:

 Types of Funding